TaxoDros/TaxoDros.github.io/README.md

 ### DROS5.TEXT

 This text-file contains segments with the bibliographic details for each source of information.
 Each segment begins with the tag .TEXT; strictly followed by the following tags: .A , .J , .S , .Z or .Z., .K , .P .
 All tags are fix length (max.
 72 chars), excepting the tags .A and .S which may have consecutive lines without new tags.

 The following is important:
-	- There is only one segment for each source of information.
+ * There is only one segment for each source of information.
-	- Excepting the source identification (in lowercase), all tags may contain text with the usual capitalization.
+ * Excepting the source identification (in lowercase), all tags may contain text with the usual capitalization.
-- the lines “source identification” in DROS3.TEXT and DROS5.TEXT are in exact match, connecting the two files.
+ * Rhe lines “source identification” in DROS3.TEXT and DROS5.TEXT are in exact match, connecting the two files.

 Explanation of the tags used within each segment: